-The Université de Lorraine organises every year a thematic study day on Open Science.
+The Université de Lorraine organises every year a thematic symposia on Open Science.
 Find here the presentations of the past editions.

 The University of Lorraine’s data workshop, ADOC Lorraine, is organising a week of events around research data from 11 to 15 March 2024.